Mango-information-systems/mango-is-website/source/tools/pullReceipt/index.md

      value: "<li>Connect your email account</li>
 		<li>Choose the action to be done for each invoice's sender</li>
 		<li>pullReceipt will automatically process the recognized documents as instructed, and prompt you whenever you have a new provider.</li>"
+   - type: p
+     value: While pullReceipt saves your time, you stay in control.
  -
   # Pricing
   content: